yalopez84/yalopez84/README.md

       -scientific production (articles, papers, Ph.D.
 Thesis, MSc Thesis...)
       -productive and research projects
       -real-time streaming data (daily water and energy consumption)

+#### The stages of the process of generating linked datasets
+      -raw data collection,
+      -defining the vocabulary model based on reusing existing ontologies and extend them when it is needed, -extracting and generating RDF datasets according to the defined vocabulary, -achieving interlinking among datasets internally and externally, -storing the outcome datasets and exposing them via SPARQL endpoints, -exploiting datasets by developing applications and services on top, and, providing optimization and quality.

+#### Universities have to face issues related to this process
+      -Lack of a unified, well-accepted vocabulary that satisfies all universities' requirements.
+      -The need of coping with the heterogeneity of datasets.
+      -The high cost of the existing SPARQL endpoint interfaces.
+      -Performance shortcomings of federated queries over current SPARQL endpoints.
+      -Incomplete data.

 #### In order to illustrate the architecture of the platform, a proof of concept about linked courses publication follows:
 Three components were developed: